-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 My sympathies are also with his former colleagues in the UUP.

-Lord Trimble's greatest legacy to his political career is the Good Friday Agreement and the risks he took to both help achieve it, and ensuring the resulting Assembly remained during its unsteady early days.
+Lord Trimble's greatest legacy to his political career is the Good Friday Agreement and the risks he took to both help achieve it, and ensuring the resulting assembly remained during its unsteady early days.

 It was at times an unenviable role.